Patient Communication - What to do when a patient says thank you

 Let me show you a different way to accept their gratitude and express YOUR own thanks that can make all the difference when these precious moments arise.

-Let's take a second here to dive into this example of patient communication from the patient's perspective.
+Let's take a second to look at the patient's perspective of their attempt to thank you.
 Put yourself in their shoes.

 Your patients feel the same way - when their thank you doesn't land with you.

-Next time one of your patients says "Thank You", try this…
+Next time one of your patients or a family member says "Thank You", try this…

 1) Recognize what's happening.